 Your garage is generally dirtier than your kitchen.
 You should ensure that your refrigerator is protected from debris and dust.

 Clean the area around the fridge properly and ensure clean airflow around it.
-Doing your carpentry work in the garage, for example, can cause sawdust to lodge inside your refrigerator’s exterior components.
+For example, carpentry work in the garage can cause sawdust to lodge inside your refrigerator’s exterior components.

 Additionally, you need to ensure no flammable items are near the refrigerator.